ruanyf/openrecord-demos/README.md

 closed
 ```

-## Demo02: Create models
+## Demo02: create models

-Now you should tell OpenRecord your model.

-We create a model of Customer.
+Create a model (M in MVC) which corresponds to a table in database.

 ```javascript
 class Customer extends Store.BaseModel {